kczulko/isc-dhcp-leases-parser/README.md

 1. `on (expiry | release | commit)` mapped to `OnEvent` class

 **Tokens other than those provided above will be ignored**.

+On the other hand, parses expects only `lease` or `server-duid` tokens on the root level of `dhcpd.leases`.

 # TODO